The-Code-Zone/pxt-weeklychallenge/bodyguard.md

 ## Make the Agent attack

 This is the final step!
-We just need to the Agent to attack.
+We just need the Agent to attack.

 Simply, ``||agent:agent attack forward||``.